For Cisco Cloud Email Security (CES) customers...

 Use the hostname 127.0.0.1 and use the source port number in the tunnel configuration above.

 Click Open to connect to your appliance.

-When prompted use your appliance username and password, same as you would with UI access.
+When prompted use your appliance username and password, the same as you would with UI access.

-If your SSH keypair was generated using OpenSSH (non-PuTTy), you may not be able to conect and will be presented an "old PEM format" error:
+If your SSH key pair was generated using OpenSSH (non-PuTTy), you may not be able to connect and will be presented with an "old PEM format" error: